JWiley/MonashHonoursStatistics/IntroR.md

 ## some general language features, used in other packages
 install.packages("rlang", dependencies = TRUE)

+## for working with R and markdown files
+install.packages("rmarkdown", dependencies = TRUE)

 ## general data management
 install.packages("data.table", dependencies = TRUE)